phoenixway/secure-repo-template/README.md

 # 🔐 Secure Repo Template

-This repository provides a hardened template for managing **encrypted personal data** (markdown, source code, sensitive text) inside a Git repository.
+This repository provides a template for managing **hardened encrypted personal data** (markdown, source code, sensitive text) inside a Git repository.
 It is designed to be resistant to:

 - Physical attacks on your device